gregorybesson/shopify-app-starter/ROADMAP.md

   - Private app: TBD

-  => some functions can only check if the call is from shopify store => some may check if the call is from shopidy store + decrypt the token in the querystring => some rely on the default auth mechanism
+  => some functions can only check if the call is from shopify store => some may check if the call is from shopify store + decrypt the token in the querystring => some rely on the default auth mechanism
   => some may bypass the auth with the offline token if called internally in the app (CRON)
 - refactor Shopify API with the shopify-api REST and GRAPHQL helpers